Zuehlke/security-onboarding/git_basics/tutorial1.md

 Now let's do some work on our project.
 We will create some changes and we will push them to the remote repository.
 Since the theme of our project is the Solar System let's do some planet discovering.

-Create new JavaScript file in the folder `gitworkshop/solar system/js` (create new folder named `js`) and name it name mercury.js with content:
+Create new JavaScript file in the folder `gitworkshop/solar system/js` (create new folder named `js`) and name it mercury.js with content:

     var planetInfo = {name: 'Mercury', diameter: '4,878 km', orbitTime: '88 Earth days'}